danieljsummers/blog.bitbadger.solutions/source/_posts/2018/f-sharp-options-with-ef-core.md

 This line of code finds the type within the model, the property within the type, and provides the new instance of our option converter to it.
 In this entity, a `None` here indicates that the member uses the group's default e-mail format; `Some` would indicate that they've specified which format they prefer.

 That's all there is to it!
-Define the coverter once, and plug it in to all the optional fields; now we have nullable fields translated to options by EF Core. ["Magic unicorn,"][mu] indeed!
+Define the converter once, and plug it in to all the optional fields; now we have nullable fields translated to options by EF Core. ["Magic unicorn,"][mu] indeed!

 _(Credits: Many thanks to Jiří Činčura for the [excellent value conversion blog post][vcblog] and Tomas Petricek for his [Stack Overflow answer on converting quotation expressions to Linq expressions][so].)_